Why CMake

 /usr/bin/c++ CMakeFiles/hello.dir/main.cpp.o CMakeFiles/hello.dir/hello_world.cpp.o -o hello

-Here the object files are linked with the help of the compiler into an executable called hello.
+Here the object files are linked with the help of the compiler into an executable called hello

-In general, the verbose makefiles will give us much more detailed information than the compile_commands.
+.
 This is a very helpful tool, especially in case of linking issues.

 Summary